AustinGil/presentations/edge-compute.md

 ---

 # Client-Side

+User downloads your code to run on **THEIR** machine to generate HTML.

 (JavaScript, service workers, WASM)

-User downloads JavaScript that runs on **THEIR** machine to generate HTML.

 <!--